edpacca/Edpacca/src/posts/one-song-one-ocarina.md

 ---
-title: A complete song with one occarina
+title: A complete song with one ocarina
 description: I participated in a music challenge to create an entire song from a single instrument.
 date: 06/07/2024
 projectId: music
 icon: wave-square
 published: true
 ---
-# The Cyber-Highwayman's Occarina
+# The Cyber-Highwayman's Ocarina
-A piece of music made entirely from samples recorded from an occarina.
+A piece of music made entirely from samples recorded from an ocarina.
 The end result gave me a few vibes including *creepy*, *cyberpunk* and *horse*.
 The organic windy noises create an eery atmosphere.
 The horse galloping feeling comes from the triplet feel of the shuffle that I ended up using as a sort of hi-hat, and the "snare" sounds like a hoof *clopping*.
 So the image conjured in my head was a cloaked highwayman trotting down a ghostly lit, misty road at twilight - except it's somehow cyberpunk.
-Hence, the Cyber-Highwayman's Occarina.
+Hence, the Cyber-Highwayman's Ocarina.

 [Here's a link to the challenge playlist where you can find the song](https://soundcloud.com/sl-music-challenge/sets/slmc0003-one-instrument/s-5m0UdAQlru9?si=fea063b3e90241a69e19aab2ae02df1a&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing).
 I'll put the song on my own soundcloud soon.